saidiadem/MiniProjet/README.md

 ## Getting Started

 1. Clone the repository to your local machine.
-2. Compile and run the `UniversityManagementSystem` class.
+2. Compile and run the `Main` class.
 3. Follow the on-screen instructions to interact with the system.

 ## Dependencies